Seville Itineraries

 The history of Jardines de Murillo dates back to the early 20th century when the city of Seville embarked on a project to create green spaces for its residents.
 The gardens were officially opened in 1911.
 Their layout combines romantic and Andalusian design elements, with tiled benches, fountains, and walking paths shaded by orange and palm trees.

-The name “Jardines de Murillo” is derived from the renowned Baroque painter Bartolomé Esteban Murillo.
-Born in Seville in 1617, Murillo became one of the most celebrated artists of the Spanish Golden Age.
+The name “Jardines de Murillo” comes from the Sevillian Baroque painter Bartolomé Esteban Murillo, one of the most important artists of the Spanish Golden Age.
+He was born in Seville in 1617, and these gardens were named in his honour.

-One of the notable features of Jardines de Murillo is the avenue of orange trees that lines the pathways, creating a vibrant and fragrant atmosphere, especially if you are visiting in spring.
-The garden is adorned with fountains, ponds, and numerous plant species, offering a calm place to rest after exploring Seville’s main attractions.
+One of the notable features of Jardines de Murillo is the avenue of orange trees and palm trees that lines the pathways.
+The garden is adorned with fountains, ponds and numerous plant species, offering a calm place to rest after exploring Seville’s main attractions.

 There are benches and shaded corners throughout, which make it a pleasant stop for anyone looking to escape the heat.